 Preparing The Pork Chops

-- The Spice Rub: Combine ingredients in a large freezer bag, or large bowl.
+- Combine ingredients in a large freezer bag, or large bowl.
 Be sure to crush the star anise and coriander.
-Then add the pork chops and marinate in the refrigerator for at least 30 minutes.
+The texture of the star anise and coriander will still be large pieces that will be removed once cooked.
+They will also help season the cooking oil.Marinate the seasoned pork chops in the refrigerator for at least 30 minutes.

-- Preheat your oven to 350 degrees.
+- Preheat your oven to 225 degrees.
 Make sure the pork chops are dry.
-Pat the pork chops dry right before adding to the hot pan.

 - On the stovetop, heat a pan to medium-high heat, closer to medium heat.
 Add olive oil to the pan ( 4-5 Tbsp) (I like cast iron here, helps achieve a better crust).
 Don’t just use butter, it will burn.
-The milk solids in the butter want to burn at high temperatures.
-You could use clarified butter.
-The second option is once the pork chops come out of the oven (TIP: remove from the oven a few minutes before the timer goes off) then add butter to the pan and baste the pork with the yummy butter using a spoon.
+Clarified butter will work because it does not have milk solids, which is what burns when using butter.

-- Add the pork to the pan, one at a time.
+- Add the pork to the pan, one at a time once hot enough

 - Sear one side, about 1 minute a side (will depend on how thick your pork chops are, could be 2 minutes a side) then flip them over and start basing the pork chops with a spoon covering the pork chops with the olive oil already in the pan.
 Add more olive oil if desired.

 - After both sides are seared place the pork into the oven for about 10 minutes or until you hit 140 internal temperature.
 The timing will vary depending on the thickness of the pork chops.
-Thick, thin, bone-in, bone-out, you know?
+Thick, thin, bone-in, bone-out, each will change the cooking time.
+I suggest you fare on the side of not cooking the pork chops too long